brainrake/consistent/README.md

 Most of the time people don't make sense.
 And they lie.
 A lie is just a special case of nonsense, which would make sense except that in actuality its negation is true, which causes a contradiction.

 Reasons that a person might lie (or equivalently, talk nonsense):
-- memory is fallible
+- fallible memory
 - not understanding the question
 - not realizing they are being inconsistent
-- it is sometimes tedious to express ideas formally
+- difficulty of expressing ideas formally
 - being in a degraded mental state (distress, sleepwalking, delusion)
 - knowingly interfering with the listener's beliefs,
     - usally because the listener knowing the truth would put the liar at a disatvantage